FAIRChemistry/CaliPytion/Readme.md

 ## Overview

 CaliPytion is a Python package for the creation, application, and documentation of calibration models for concentration calculations from a measured standard.
-This package allows comparing different calibration models and selecting the best one based on various statistical metrics like R<sup>2</sup>, AIC, or RMSD.
-The selected model can then be used to calculate the concentration of unknown samples from their measured signals.
-Furthermore, the calibration standard containing the calibration model as well as information on the used substance and measurement conditions can be exported in JSON and [AnIML](https://www.animl.org/) format for reuse and documentation.
+This package allows for comparing different calibration models and selecting the best one based on various statistical metrics like R<sup>2</sup>, AIC, or RMSD.
+The selected model can then calculate the concentration of unknown samples from their measured signals.
+Furthermore, the calibration standard containing the calibration model and information on the used substance and measurement conditions can be exported in JSON and [AnIML](https://www.animl.org/) format for reuse and documentation.

 ## Key Functionalities

-📈 __Model Fitting and Visualization__:
+- 📈 __Model Fitting and Visualization__:
-Automatically fits different polynomial models to the data and provides interactive plots for visual comparison of these models.
+Automatically fits different polynomial models to the data and provides interactive plots for visually comparing these models.
-🎯 __Model Selection__:
+- 🎯 __Model Selection__:
-A model overview is generated after fitting, allowing the user to select the best model based on the desired metric.
+After fitting, a model overview is generated, allowing the user to select the best model based on the desired metric.
-🚷 __Avoid Extrapolation__:
+- 🚷 __Avoid Extrapolation__:
-Prevents the use of models outside the calibrated concentration range.
-By user choice, the model can be extrapolated to calculate concentrations outside the calibration range.
+It prevents the use of models outside the calibrated concentration range.
+However, by user choice, the model can be extrapolated to calculate concentrations outside the calibration range.
-🧪 __Compatible with EnzymeML Documents__:
+- 🧪 __Compatible with EnzymeML Documents__:
 CaliPytion can be used to convert the measured signals of an EnzymeML document into concentrations.
-📂 __FAIR Data__:
+- 📂 __FAIR Data__:
 Calibration models are stored together with the standard data.
 Constituting a complete record of the calibration process, this data can be saved as a JSON or AnIML file.

 ## Installation